Pierre-Mansuy/OlfacTrack/README.md

 - **Decision metrics**: First and last choices, change frequency
 - **Bout analysis**: Number of times the insect reaches the tip of an arm.

-Read the key metric file for full explanations.
+Read the metrics-explanation file for full explanations.

 ## Metadata Integration